r8/vagrant-lamp/README.md

 * http://local.dev:1080

-MySQL password is configured in Vagrantfile and is currently 'Vagrant'.
+MySQL password is configured in Vagrantfile and is currently 'vagrant'.